Close

 Moving with an education plan

 Since different school districts provide IEP and 504 plan services in different ways, military families may be concerned about continuity of services between PCS moves.
 However, the Interstate Compact on Educational Opportunity for Military Children, a voluntary agreement between states and the military, helps to ease relocation issues.
 The compact calls for the temporary provision of IEP and 504 services comparable to the previous school’s until an IEP is created for the new school.
+Watch this video to learn about the Military Interstate Children’ Compact Commission, or MIC3, and how it overseas implementation of the compact.

 The Department of Defense State Liaison Office continues to work on the Advance Enrollment Initiative, which is now policy in many states.
 This initiative gives PCSing students the opportunity to register in a new/anticipated school district and begin coordinating their IEP or 504 plan requirements before they are physically located within the school district.

 One of the most important steps military parents can take to pave the way when relocating is to involve their school liaison.
 School liaisons can also help with any other issues that arise with your child’s education, IEP or 504 plan.
+Watch this video to learn more about how school liaisons can help military students.

 Keep track of contacts, resources and your child’s progress and plan using the Special Care Organizational Record for Children with Special Health or Educational Needs.
 Visit EFMP & Me and review the education checklist to learn more about IEPs and 504 plans.
 And don’t hesitate to connect with an EFMP Family Support Provider, school liaison office or call to speak with a Military OneSource consultant at 800-342-9647 to get the information you need.